Gregory Optic 58

 See the Men's Gregory Optic 58 See the Women's Gregory Octal 55

 In today’s backpacking market, there’s no shortage of ultralight, minimalist packs for those looking to cut weight on the trail.
 Gregory’s Optic 58 is one of these designs, coming in at under 3 pounds and featuring very few organizational components.
-However, despite its streamlined build and lack of in-your-face features, it still checks most of the boxes: the Optic is lightweight, comfortable, reasonably priced, and gets the job done on most overnights and multi-day outings.
-Below we break down the Optic 58’s carrying comfort, weight, organization, ventilation, durability, fit and sizing, and more.
+However, despite its streamlined build and lack of in-your-face features, it still checks most of the boxes we look for: the Optic is lightweight, comfortable, reasonably priced, and gets the job done on most overnights and multi-day outings.
+Below we break down our experiences with the Optic 58.
 To see how it stacks up to the competition, see our article on the best backpacking packs.

 Despite its sub-3-pound weight, the Gregory Optic 58 really impressed us with its carrying abilities.
 The backpanel is made with suspended mesh, which promotes airflow and nicely distributes weight, and the foam on the hipbelt and shoulder straps feels substantial for a pack of this type (it's noticeably better than its main rival: Osprey's Exos).
 In addition, the Optic has a metal frame running the entire perimeter that adds structure and support for hauling fairly heavy loads (it has a listed maximum carry weight of 35 lbs.).
 On a multi-day trip in Chile’s new Parque Patagonia, we were just under that while weighted down with hefty camera gear, but the pack remained very comfortable and didn’t seem strained at all.